Noctis0712/Noctis0712.github.io/content/posts/git.md

 ## GitHub

 Apart from just version control, Git is also distributed.
 Meaning there can be one ‘main’ copy of the repository stored on some server, while multiple other copies can be stored on the developers’ computer.
-That’s right, developers with an s.
 Git makes it possible multiple developers to work on the same project, and it does so while making sure two developers don’t make different changes to the same block of code.
-To learn how, you’ll need to know about branches and merges.
+To learn how, you’ll need to know about **branches** and **merges**.

 GitHub is the most common place where the ‘server’ repository is stored.
 This repository is called the ‘remote repository’.

 To get started, let’s create a GitHub account.
 Visit [GitHub]( https://github.com/).
 When that’s done, create a new repository [here](https://github.com/new).
 Name it the same as your local repository, `my-first-repo`.
-Copy the URL, which should be of the form `https://github.com/username/my-first-repo.git`.
+Copy the URL, which should be of the format `https://github.com/<username>/<repo-name>.git`.
 Remember that .git towards the end is important.

 Go back to your terminal and add this remote repository: